 Amanda Price, PhD '10

 Amanda began her research career conducting needs-assessment interviews with the homeless in Volusia County as part of Stetson's Community-Based Research program.
 For her senior research project she worked with Dr. Camille King to assess differences in behavior and brain activation associated with social memory formation in rats.
 She was also a Russian Language minor, did a semester abroad at Oxford, and graduated magna cum laude.
 Upon graduation she pursued her interest in neuroscience as a research associate at SUNY Stony Brook, working on projects that examined the relationship between early life adversity and the epigenome in resiliency to stress.
 She then enrolled in a doctoral program in Human Genetics at Johns Hopkins University School of Medicine where she examined the relationship between epigenomic remodeling during human neurodevelopment and genetic risk for schizophrenia.
-Amanda received her PhD in 2018 and is now a postdoctoral research fellow at the Lieber Institute for Brain Development in Baltimore, MD.
+Amanda received her PhD in 2018 and completed her postdoctoral research fellow at the Lieber Institute for Brain Development in Baltimore, MD.
 She is now the Director of the Cognitive Development, Behavioral Neuroscience, and Psychobiology Program within the Child Development and Behavior Branch of the National Institute of Health.

 "The transformative experiences I had in the psychology program at Stetson helped spark my interest in and enabled me to develop a passion for the psychological sciences.
 As a student, I was exposed to the foundational traditions of psychology and grew to value scientific inquiry and evidence-based decision-making firsthand, by becoming involved in research under the direction of the inspiring, supportive Stetson faculty.
 I often think back to the excellent, developmental experiences I had as a student in the program and am so thankful for how they fostered within me a lifelong love of learning and a passion for research."
 Dave currently works as a Research Psychologiist with the United States Department of the Army.

 Jessica Davis, MS '09